Humanidades: revista de la Universidad

 Similarly,

-Dr. Gonzalo Serrano del Pozo’s analysis of the intervention’s representation in
+Dr. Gonzalo Serrano del Pozo’s analysis of the intervention’s

-the satirical magazine Topaze exposes a
+representation in the satirical magazine Topaze

-humor as a tool of political criticism reveals how debates about
+of graphic humor as a tool of political criticism reveals how debates about

 anti-Americanism, sovereignty, and authoritarianism were processed and